 What is Spotted Spurge and How Do I Control It?

 Spotted spurge is easy to spot.
-In addition to its signature red spots, it can be distinguished by the milky sap that is released when any plant part is split open.
-Once established, each bright green plant forms a thick mat that can be up to three feet in diameter.
-After germinating in mid-spring, the plant’s inconspicuous, green flowers bloom from June until September.
+Once established, each bright green plant forms a thick mat that can grow up to three feet in diameter—but since it stays low to the ground, mowing it won’t help.
+After germinating in mid-spring, the plant’s inconspicuous green flowers bloom from June until September.

 PURGE SPOTTED SPURGE QUICKLY